bodong1987/Avalonia.PropertyGrid/README.md

 Show PropertyGrid's properties.

 ## Avalonia.PropertyGrid.NugetSamples
 This example shows how to use PropertyGrid through the Nuget package.
-Its content is similar to the Sample that directly uses the source code, and it can also be used as a case for learning how to use it.